omegaee/my-fingerprint/README_EN.md

 # Known Issues
 > If there is a solution, you are welcome to propose it!
-- **Since the configuration needs to be read asynchronously, the core script injection will have a delay and may miss some extreme cases.**
+- **The core script injection will have a delay and may miss some extreme cases.**
 - Web request hooks, which are implemented through `declarativeNetRequest`
   - **Unable to support whitelisting**
-  - The Sec-CH-UA series request header is not currently supported.